jmmcd/jmmcd.github.com/_posts/2017-10-19-analytics-pluralist-but-not-a-plural.md

 ---
 layout: post
-title: Analytics is not a plural
+title: Analytics -- pluralist, but not a plural
 tags: analytics
 ---

-Analytics: pluralist, but not a plural
+Analytics -- pluralist, but not a plural
 ========

 (Some nit-picking on terminology.)